wustho/epy/README.md

 ## URL Support

-You can read online books like: short stories, fan fiction, etc. using `epy`with url.
+You can read online books like: short stories, fan fiction, etc. using `epy` with an url as cli argument.
 Pretty useful when you want to read with less distraction.
 `epy` will also remember your reading progress online.